openshift-labs/learn-katacoda/servicemesh/7-circuit-breaker/4ultimate-resilience.md

 Make sure that the following command is running on `Terminal 2` `while true; do curl http://customer-tutorial.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com; sleep .2; done`{{execute interrupt T2}}

 You won't receive 503s anymore.
 But the requests from recommendation v2 are still taking more time to get a response.
-Our misbehaving podnever shows up in the console, thanks to pool ejection and retry.
+Our misbehaving pod never shows up in the console, thanks to pool ejection and retry.

 ## Clean up